cameron-goddard/cameron-goddard/README.md

-Hey there 👋, I'm Cameron, a student studying Computer Science and History at Cornell University.
+Hey there 👋, I'm Cameron, a student at Cornell University studying Computer Science with minors in ECE and Information Science.